Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

-Let $r$ be some machine such that $p_{r,m+1}(P)\le \frac{1}{m}$.
-Intuitively, $r$ is a machine that is hardly assigned task $m+1$ in $P$.
-We will show that in this case we can choose the instance $I^r$ to prove our lower bound.
-The main idea of the proof is showing that machine $r$ will not be assigned task $m+1$ in $P^r$ with probability that is significantly higher than the probability it was assigned the task in $P$.
-Thus, even though assigning task $m+1$ to machine $r$ is a smart step approximation-wise, the extended weak monotonicity of the mechanism will prevent it from doing so.
+We will show that in this case we can choose the instance $\mathcal{I}^{r}$ to prove our lower bound.
+The main idea of the proof is showing that machine $r$ will not be assigned task $n+1$ in $P^r$ with probability that is significantly higher than the probability it was assigned the task in $P$.